by Khin Chan Myae Maung

 What worlds live beyond ourselves?
-An open path for all kinds of books of impact, orbit by Ethos Books launches fresh and different works that might not meet the conventions of a full-length work in breadth, but whose concerns orbit the heart of being and can stand as they are.
+An open path for all kinds of books of impact, orbit by Ethos Books launches fresh and alternative works that might not meet the conventions of a full-length work in breadth and kind, but whose concerns orbit the heart of being human.
 Affordable and coming in a handy physical format, books in the orbit series seek to travel.
 Reads that seem small in size but will knock your socks off in the span of a train ride; orbit is a setting off and a returning home.
 Books that are tiny portals to meaning—for yourself, and to all around us.

 • • •